-Adding to the care options for patients with advanced emphysema, the Lung Center at Brigham and Women’s Hospital now offers a new procedure to place one-way endobronchial valves into the airways of a diseased lobe.
+As part of its care package for patients with advanced emphysema, the Lung Center at Brigham and Women’s Hospital offers a minimally invasive procedure to place one-way endobronchial valves into the airways of a diseased lobe.
 The valves offer the symptom relief of lung reduction without the risks of surgery.

-Three physicians at the Lung Center currently offer the procedure: Hisashi Tsukada, MD, PhD, a thoracic surgeon who is board certified in interventional pulmonology; pulmonologist Carolyn Come, MD; and pulmonologist Majid Shafiq, MD, MPH, who this year joined the hospital’s Division of Pulmonary and Critical Care Medicine.
+Two physicians at the Lung Center currently offer the procedure: Hisashi Tsukada, MD, PhD, is a thoracic surgeon who is board-certified in interventional pulmonology.
+Majid Shafiq, MD, MPH, is a board-certified interventional pulmonologist in the Division of Pulmonary and Critical Care Medicine.
+He also directs the bedside procedure service at Brigham and Women’s Hospital.

 How the Valves Work